-If you asked me to name you one, the most durable, and the healthiest cooking pan material, I would say cast iron.
-In fact, it’s a traditional material that’s been used in many regions in the world for centuries.
-It’s perfect for cooking on fire and on gas, and besides cooking in it on the stove, you can also put it into the oven (as long as no other materials are used for handles).
+Cast iron is a traditional material that’s been used in many regions of the world for centuries.
+It’s perfect for cooking on fire and on gas, and you can also put it into the oven, as long as the pan is made from 100% cast iron, and no other materials, like plastic, are used for handles.
 Cast iron pans are perfect for slow cooking as well.

-This is also a material that doesn’t leak any chemicals in your food, even if the surface gets slightly damaged.
+This is also the material that doesn’t leak any chemicals into your food, even if the surface gets slightly damaged.
 It can, however, “leak” iron into your food, though the amount is safe for consumption.
-In fact, some experts recommend cooking in cast iron for people that have iron deficiency, as small amounts of iron are transferred to food.
+In fact, some experts recommend cooking in cast iron for people who have iron deficiency, because small amounts of iron are transferred to the food.

-From the cooking prospective, cast iron pans cook very fast and even, because of its weight and heat distribution.
+From the cooking perspective, cast iron pans cook very fast and even, because of their weight and heat distribution.

-Some cooking blogs claim that cast iron is a non stick, but it’s not exactly true and will depend a lot on your stove.
+Some cooking blogs claim that cast iron is a non-stick material, but it’s not exactly true and will depend a lot on your stove.
 Cast iron might be not the best choice if you try to cook without oil completely, but it’s great if you want to cook with a minimum amount of fat.

 Here are some recommended cast iron pans:

-Carbon steel is also considered to be the safest material. and it has similar qualities to cast iron.
-This type of material is often the choice number one by professional chefs, because it can last literally forever, and when it’s season right, it also has non-stick capabilities.
-Carbon steel, however, is more expensive than cast iron, and this can be seen as the biggest disadvantage of this material
+Carbon steel is also considered to be the safest material and it has similar qualities to cast iron.
+This type of material is often the choice number one by professional chefs because it can last literally forever, and when it’s seasoned right, it also has non-stick capabilities.
+Carbon steel is also lighter than cast iron, which makes it a preferred choice for woks and pancake pans.

 Here are some recommended carbon steel pans

-Stainless steel, along with cast iron, is usually the choice number one for professional kitchens, as they can literally last forever.
+Stainless steel is also a popular choice in professional kitchens, due to its durability.
 You will find a bit of controversial information about the safety of stainless steel, yet it will be the material most of the cooking pots are made of, including pressure cookers.

-Although the risk is minimal, poorly constructed stainless steel cookware can potentially leach a small amount of nickel into food (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4284091/).
-So, the most important thing when choosing a stainless steel pot is its quality, as the brand you choose should guarantee that it used a good quality material, but not the scrape metals.
+Although the risk is minimal, poorly constructed stainless steel cookware can potentially leach a small amount of nickel into food.
+So, the most important thing when choosing a stainless steel pot is its quality, because the brand you choose should guarantee that it used a good quality material, not scrap metals.